harmlessprince/weather-ai-assessment/README.md

 ## What This App Does

-1. A user subscribes an email address to a location and a list of alert types.
+1. A farmer subscribes an email address to one or more farm locations.
+2. Each farm subscription can track its own alert types, such as heavy rain, frost, storm, heat, or wind.
-2. The app polls WeatherAI forecast data for active subscription locations.
+3. The app polls WeatherAI forecast data for active subscription locations.
-3. The forecast response is normalized into a provider-neutral signal format.
+4. The forecast response is normalized into a provider-neutral signal format.
-4. The alert engine checks each signal against configurable thresholds.
+5. The alert engine checks each signal against configurable thresholds.
-5. The strongest alert per alert type is selected for the poll cycle.
+6. The strongest alert per alert type is selected for the poll cycle.
-6. Duplicate alerts are suppressed with fingerprints and cooldown windows.
+7. Duplicate alerts are suppressed with fingerprints and cooldown windows.
-7. Alerts are persisted in SQLite.
+8. Alerts are persisted in SQLite and linked back to the subscription that triggered them.
-8. Email delivery is attempted when SMTP is enabled; otherwise the alert is logged for demo safety.
+9. Email delivery is attempted when SMTP is enabled; otherwise the alert is logged for demo safety.

 Supported alert types: